LuxshanPuvanendrarajah/LuxshanPuvanendrarajah/README.md

 <br>

 - My name is Luxshan Puvanendrarajah and im a junior Full Stack Developer!
-Currently working for QA.
 - Currently based in London.
 - I'm looking to join projects that challenge my current knowledge to become a more proficient developer.